hanjuin/traffic-prediction-lightgbm/README.md

 Open the Jupyter Notebook (.ipynb) in any Python-compatible IDE (such as Jupyter Notebook, VS Code, etc.).

-Run the cells step-by-step to train and evaluate the LightGBM traffic prediction model.
+Run the cells step-by-step to train and evaluate the LightGBM traffic prediction model, or look at the cell output for results.

 # Requirements
 Ensure your Python environment includes the following packages: